At a monthly meetup of local entrepreneurs, one business owner posed a thought-provoking question that got everyone thinking:

 17) Track inventory closely

-If you run an inventory-based business can be challenging, but managing your inventory closely can help you reduce expenses and increase cash flow.
+Running an inventory-based business can be challenging, but managing your inventory closely can help you reduce expenses and increase cash flow.
 Carrying less inventory means having less money tied up and more money in the bank.
-To achieve this, it’s essential to monitor your inventory more closely to make sure you aren’t spending more than is really needed.
+To achieve this, it’s essential to monitor your inventory more closely to ensure you aren’t spending more than necessary.

 If you’re currently managing your inventory manually, it might be time to consider adopting inventory management software to keep better track.
 This software can help you monitor inventory levels in real-time.

 19) Sell online

 Online commerce is an enormous opportunity for small businesses to reduce costs and improve cash flow.
 In the past, building your eCommerce store was a complicated process.
 However, now it’s easy to set up seller accounts on popular eCommerce marketplaces such as Flipkart, Snapdeal, or eBay.
 Amazon even offers its warehouse to store your inventory.